GM-Samuelstein/Fix_My_Code_Challenge/0x00-challenge/README.md

 <!-- Task 3 Start -->
 <h2>3.
 User password</h2>
-Please take a look at this <a href="https://github.com/holbertonschool/0x00-Fix_My_Code_Challenge/blob/master/3-user.py">source code</a>, something is wrong...
+Please take a look at this <a href="https://github.com/holbertonschool/0x00-Fix_My_Code_Challenge/blob/master/3-user.py">source code</a>, which is an implementation of a User class in Python.
+Something is wrong...
 <br /><br />

 ```